 - Messages (iChat) comes preinstalled on all Macintosh computers.
-Current versions of iChat support audio and video chat options and connections to AIM, Google, and Jabber chat networks, including UVM's.
+Current versions of Messages support audio and video chat options and connections to AIM, Google, and Jabber chat networks, including UVM's.

-UVM has licensed Microsoft Office (for both Windows and Macintosh) for faculty and staff use on UVM-owned computers.
-See the Microsoft Campus Agreement FAQ, or contact your IT manager for specific details on eligibility and installation.
+UVM has licensed Microsoft Office (for both Windows and Mac) for faculty and staff use on both UVM-owned and personally owned computers.
+See the Microsoft Enrollment for Education Solutions (EES) FAQ, or contact your IT manager for specific details on eligibility and installation.

 Cisco AnyConnect VPN